Fagg's unique double-hundreds

 The birth of a great cricket writer.
 Raymond Robertson-Glasgow, nicknamed "Crusoe", was a fast bowler for Oxford University and Somerset - in a career spanning 15 years - but he is most remembered for his writings on the game.
 He became a cricket correspondent in 1933 (for the Morning Post) and later wrote for the Daily Telegraph, the Observer, and the Sunday Times.
 He also authored many books, all of which were infused with an infallible sense of humour.

 An Afghanistan captain is born.
 Nawroz Mangal took over the captaincy in 2007 and was in charge when the team became the first Affiliate nation to gain ODI status at the 2009 World Cup Qualifiers, and when they qualified for the 2010 World T20.
 A right-hand middle-order batsman, Mangal scored his first ODI century in 2013, against Scotland in Sharjah.
 He handed the captaincy to Mohammad Nabi in 2010, before it was given back to him.
 He gave up the job again in 2013, to focus on his batting.
+He retired from international cricket in 2017 to take up the role of national chief selector.

 1909 John Cochran (South Africa)